An Aged-Care Worker's Guide to Meeting New Clients

 Hopefully too, you can put your Client at ease - remember, they will be Nervous Nellies too.

 So seize that small window of time and make it really count.
-Although take note: if your client suffers from memory loss or has Dementia, you may be doing these steps all over again - and again - and again......every time you visit them HOORAY!
+Although take note: if your client suffers from memory loss issues, you may be doing these steps all over again - and again - and again......every time you visit them.

 Nip it in the bud kinda thing.
 What have you got to lose?